dmntk/dmntk.histogram/README.md

 $ convert -size 2000x600 data/benchmarks.svg data/benchmarks.png
 ```

-There is [Task](https://taskfile.dev) command provided to automate generating the histogram in PNG format.
+There is a [Task](https://taskfile.dev) command provided to automate generating the histogram in PNG format.

 ```
 $ task gen